readmebro/debian-audio-switch/README.md

 4. **Save the Script**
-After replacing the device names, save and close the script file. ctrl+x and y when prompted
+After replacing the device names, save and close the script file. ctrl+x and enter when prompted

 ---